Birth and Death of a Rose: Guided 4D Object Intrinsics Synthesis

 \subsection{Physically-Based Rendering}

-We now describe the rendering procedure for the hybrid representation of $\mathcal{G}$ from \cref{ssec:hybrid}.
-Following common conventions, we use the Disney Principled PBR material model~\cite{Burley2012PhysicallyBasedSA}.
+We now describe the rendering procedure for the hybrid representation of $\mathcal{G}$ from \cref{ssec:hybrid}. \paragraph{Shading.} Following common conventions, we use the Disney Principled PBR material model~\cite{Burley2012PhysicallyBasedSA} to perform the shading process.
 Specifically, the material parameters consist of diffuse color $k_d$, the visibility map $V(\mathbf{x})$, and $k_\text{orm} = (o, r, m)$ with roughness $r$, metallic parameter $m$, and $o$ left unused.
 The specular color $k_s$ is computed with $k_s = (1 - m) \cdot 0.04 + m \cdot k_d$.
 The outgoing radiance $L(\omega_o)$ in direction $\omega_o$ can be represented with the rendering equation \cite{kajiya1986rendering}: